Project Overview

 - Receiving a transplant from a living or deceased donor

 To achieve this, we developed the Enhance Access to Kidney Transplantation and Living Kidney Donation (EnAKT LKD) trial.
-A pragmatic, cluster-randomized clinical trial developed to determine if a quality improvement intervention provided in chronic kidney disease (CKD) programs helps potentially transplant-eligible patients with advanced CKD to complete key steps toward receiving a kidney transplant.
+A pragmatic, cluster-randomized clinical trial developed to determine if a multicomponent intervention provided in chronic kidney disease (CKD) programs helps potentially transplant-eligible patients with advanced CKD to complete key steps toward receiving a kidney transplant.

 The EnAKT LKD trial: